 Sensitive Data

 From enrollment to graduation, universities take in a plethora of data about students, alumni, faculty, and staff.
-Social security numbers, home addresses, health records, and banking information are typical data for universities to house.
+They often store Social Security numbers, addresses, health records, and banking details.
 However, hackers can hold this personally identifiable information for ransom, use it for identity theft, or sell it on the dark web if left unprotected.

-An unfortunate example of this occurred in May of 2025 when the re-extortion of data from the massive 2024 PowerSchool breach forced school districts nationwide to manage exposed personal data, community outrage, and lasting operational and reputational fallout.
+In May 2025, attackers re-extorted data tied to the 2024 PowerSchool breach.
+Districts faced exposed data, outrage, and lasting operational damage.
 Despite a ransom payment and promises that stolen data was deleted, millions of sensitive records—including Social Security numbers, medical information, and grades—remain unsecured, and attackers have resumed extortion attempts directly against individual schools.

 Expanded Attack Surface

 Another factor increasing risk is the multitude of devices connecting to educational networks.
-Students and staff access university applications from a range of devices, including personal laptops, phones, and tablets, any of which could serve as a potential entry point for attackers.
+Students and staff use laptops, phones, and tablets to access apps.
+Any device can become an entry point.
 Given the hypervisor’s role in managing these virtualized connections, it becomes an attractive focal point for threat actors aiming to compromise multiple endpoints in a single attack.

 The latest MITRE ATT&CK v17 framework validates this growing trend, introducing a matrix full of ESXi TTPs—reinforcing the need for proactive hypervisor security like virtual patching for ESXi vulnerabilities and advanced application filtering to mitigate these evolving threats before they can be exploited.